 - Herbs: Dried thyme, rosemary, and oregano.

-👉 Tip: Save the vegetable and herb scraps and make Vegetable Stock in your Instant Pot!
+👉 Money Saving Tip: Save the vegetable and herb scraps, to make Vegetable Stock in your Instant Pot!

 👉 Optionally, tie a piece of kitchen twine around each piece of meat, following the circular width of the shank.
 This will help to keep the pieces together as it cooks, but it does not change the flavor or cooking time at all.